giantdwarf17/linux-surface-laptop-7/README.md

 I did so by following these instructions: https://askubuntu.com/a/1404401

-### Installing KDE
-This is by no means neccessary, but personally I strongly prefer KDE and have been manually switching until support is expanded to more images.
-This post describes how to do so correctly: https://askubuntu.com/a/1406054

 # Credits
 * dwhinham for readme template and patches from Surface Pro 11: https://github.com/dwhinham/linux-surface-pro-11
 * qzed from linux-surface: https://github.com/linux-surface/linux-surface